Dark Energy Survey Year 6 Results: Clustering-redshifts and importance sampling of Self-Organised-Maps $n(z)$ realizations for $3\times2$pt samples: Data and their simulated counterpart

 \subsection{Cardinal simulated data}

 Construction of the Cardinal simulation and the associated data are described in \citet{cardinal,Y6clustermethod}.
 Here, we briefly summarize important features.
 Cardinal is developed to produce realistic galaxy populations and lensing signals mimicking the Dark Energy Survey Year 6 dataset (DES Y6).
 As a successor to the Buzzard simulation \citep{JoeBuzzard}, Cardinal builds on a 10,000~deg$^2$ light-cone from $z=0$ to $z=2.35$ generated by combining three N-body simulations of varying resolutions.
-Galaxy properties, including positions, velocities, and magnitudes, are assigned to each dark matter particle based on their Lagrangian overdensities.
+Galaxy properties, including positions, velocities, and magnitudes, are assigned to each dark matter particle based on their Lagrangian overdensities calculated in the initial condition of the simulation (inverse distance to the k nearest particles).
 The relation of galaxy properties to the Lagrangian overdensities is obtained from a sub-halo abundance matching (SHAM) model constrained by the galaxy--galaxy correlations and group--galaxy correlations measured in SDSS \citep{SDSS}.
 An important feature of Cardinal's SHAM model is the inclusion of orphan sub-halos, enhancing the fidelity of galaxy clustering down to small scales.
 Lensing quantities such as shear, magnification, and deflections are computed using multi-plane ray-tracing \citep{calclens}, with an innovative hybrid correction scheme mitigating resolution effects \citep{cardinal}.
 The simulation also includes realistic photometric noise, modeled using DES Y6 survey property maps, ensuring that galaxy selection functions accurately mimic survey data.

 The source galaxies in Cardinal are selected based on $g$, $r$, $i$, $z$ photometry, and PSF-convolved sizes, ensuring a number density consistent with the DES Y6 \textsc{Metadetect} sample.
 A key innovation in Cardinal is the incorporation of spatial fluctuations driven by survey depth variations, implemented via a novel abundance-matching algorithm \citep{Y6clustermethod}.
 The tomographic binning and redshift distribution of source galaxies are derived using the end-to-end DES SOMPZ framework.